ssinakhot/stonehearth-mpe/README.md

 ## Main Features

+- [X] Allow clients to join before host places camp
 - [ ] Client Launcher
 - [ ] Game Master mode, allow a player to act as a game master creating their own story by spawning entities and controlling them
-- [~] Allow host client to trigger the save functionality (Only pre-loaded save games)
+- [ ] Allow host client to trigger the save functionality (Only pre-loaded save games)
 - [X] When client connects, update their multiplayer settings to show multiplayer is enabled on client and the number of max_players
 - [ ] Allow client to specify IP address to connect to.
 - [ ] Headless Server Side Launcher which allows you to specify world generation settings or the save file to load